fershad/fershad.com/src/writing/network-energy-sunk-cost.md

----
+# Notes from Romain:

+# - What's the key takeaway from the whole article?
+That single sentence.

+# - What are the things developers should optimise for instead?

+# - Probably worth focusing on a target audience (make it clear)

+# - Highlight that while it might not have a huge sustainability impact, there are other reasons to do it.

+# - Maybe too many analogies?

+#

+# Notes from Chris:

+# - Maybe the airline analogy doesn't make that much sense afterall.

 title: Is network energy use a sunk cost when trying to improve web sustainability?

 # published: YYYY-MM-DD

-summary: Thoughts about how we as a web sustainability community think about network energy use, and where we should focus our efforts instead.
+## summary: Thoughts about how we as a web sustainability community think about network energy use, and where we should focus our efforts instead.
----

 Yes it is, in my opinion.
 That's it.
 That's the blog post.